 Since then, Microsoft has updated Windows 10 three times.
 The most recent is the new Creators Update.
 They have also been dropping support for older versions of Windows.

-You might see an alert like the one on the next page saying, “Your PC uses a processor that is designed for the latest version of Windows.
+You might see an alert saying, “Your PC uses a processor that is designed for the latest version of Windows.
 Because the processor is not supported together with the Windows version that you are currently using, your system will miss important security updates.
 Please select the ‘Learn More’ link to address this situation.”

 While it’s somewhat understandable that Microsoft is dropping support for older versions of Windows, now they’re dropping support for the original Windows 10.
 That’s the latest version of Windows that debuted in July 2015.

 Microsoft has always said that Windows 10 is an evolving operating system.
-It will change, as it has with the latest version, Creators Update.
+It will change, as it has with the latest version.
 But it will remain Windows 10.

-This is important.
-If you have the original version of Windows 10, called 1507, and haven’t updated your OS since then, Windows is about to shock you.
+This is important: If you have the original version of Windows 10, Windows 10 1507, and you haven’t updated your OS since then, pay attention.